-The Regulatory Investment Test for Distribution (RIT-D) process is summarised in Figure 1-1.
+The Regulatory Investment Test for Distribution (RIT-D) process is summarized in Figure 1-1: RIT-D process

+.
 This shows that the first step is to screen for non-network options by determining whether they are likely to form:

-- A potential credible option(s) or: - A significant part of one or more potential credible options to address the identified need.
+- A potential credible option(s) or; - A significant part of one or more potential credible options to address the identified need.